55 BEST Free Camps Near The Great Ocean Road

 List of 55 free & low cost camps near the Great Ocean Road.
 Stunning views & perfect spots for tents, camper trailers, caravans & motorhomes.
 For those seeking an adventure on a budget, Free Camping Sites near the Great Ocean Road offer a perfect way to experience the beauty of this stunning coastline without breaking the bank.
 From forested retreats to coastal escapes free camp sites near the Great Ocean Road provide a unique and cost effective way to experience the beauty of this iconic Australian drive.

-We have selected 55 free and low cost camps along The Great Ocean Road.
+We have selected 55 free and low cost camps near the Great Ocean Road.
 A remarkable journey along the wild and ruffed Victorian coastline.
 From the tranquillity of quiet secluded campsites to the rich Indigenous culture and the stunning landscapes.
 This adventure offers a unique and unforgettable experience.

 Note: We’ve tried to be as accurate as possible with compiling this list but mistakes and changes do happen.
 If you see anything that needs updating, is incorrect or we’ve missed please let us know.
 You can add a comment at the bottom of this page or alternatively contact us by email.